jemgunay/film-recommend/README.md

-# film-recommendation-test
+# film-recommend
-A test for a film recommendation system component.
+A test for a film recommendation server component.